|

 , and only the latest issue of the Gazette is available from the database.

-- The laws of the Macao SAR can be searched at http://www.imprensa.macau.gov.mo/main/index_cn.asp.
+The Laws of the Macao SARThe laws of the Macao SAR can be searched at http://www.imprensa.macau.gov.mo/main/index_cn.asp.
 This is a website of the Government Printing

 Office (imprensa official) in Macao.
 The full-text database contains the complete laws of Macao and some national laws